 What does it mean that feminine beauty is conflated with youthfulness, but masculine beauty is not — that we want women to be both cute and sexual?
 It means that we feel comfortable with women who seem helpless and require taking care of, perhaps we even encourage or demand these traits from women.
 Perhaps these childlike characteristics are most comforting in women who are, in fact, the least needy; I submit that we are more accepting of powerful women when they perform girlish beauty.
 When they don’t, they are often perceived as threatening or unlikable.

 So, yes, the sexualization of girls is interesting — and no doubt it’s no good for girls and likely contributes to older men’s sexual interest in young women — but it’s not just about sexualizing kids early.
-It’s about infantilizing adult women, too, as a way to remind women of their prescribed social position relative to men.Lisa Wade is a professor of sociology at Occidental College.
+It’s about infantilizing adult women, too, as a way to remind women of their prescribed social position relative to men.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.